Bolivisión: Controversies

 In 2007, shortly after Albavisión took over the channel, it started including paid text message services in some of its programs.
 One of the affected programs, DivierTV, was accused of receiving a thousand text messages per hour.

 The network was also one of several to have been benefitted by the Evo Morales administration for the airing of government propaganda between 2017 and 2019.
 It and ATB did not inform of the transactions in 2019, after a video mixing two items supposedly dated from 2021 circulated on social media.

 During the 2022 FIFA World Cup, Bolivisión dispatched reporters to Qatar.
 A member of the Qatari Police interrogated a journalist of the network, Roberto Acosta, because of the logo of the channel, which according to the police, resembled the LGBT flag.
 Acosta defended that Bolivisión's logo was "just a logo".
 One of the members of the police ended up apologizing Acosta.

 On December 15, 2022, its reporting team in Guarayos was damaged by vandals.

+A scam video using the Bolivisión Al Día graphics circulated in 2024 promoting Emily, "Bolivia's richest girl".
+The video was part of a cryptocurrency platform that was active on Telegram.
+Four exact videos, all of them looking exactly the same, were posted in the early days of July that year, and was based on a similar scam video originally meant to impersonate Argentine news channel Todo Noticias.
+The scam was already mentioned in an Argentine subreddit.

+Hours ahead of the debate with the two candidates for the second round of the general election, Bolivisión left the combined broadcast, withdrawing network presenter Luciana Acosta in the process, justifying its withdrawal on the fact that each network should remain independent while selecting its representative.

+In April–May 2026, a Facebook page called Bolivia Now spread misinformation using the visual elements from Bolivisión's Facebook photos to deliver news on a drug trafficking scandal, as well as an AI-generated image on a supposed report on Edmand Lara's health (incorrectly referred to as "Edman Lara").
+In late August, a similar post featuring Casimira Lema circulated on WhatsApp groups attributing the network to an item on social media where she supported incumbent president Rodrigo Paz.